Teaching Mama

 This is a fun sensory activity, as well as a great way to practice beginning writing.
 It’s really not snow we’re using, just shaving cream!
 I wanted a fun activity to practice letter and number formations, so I used shaving cream on a tray.
 You don’t need a lot, but just spray the tray and smooth it down with a spatula.
 Then have your child practice writing out letter or numbers.

-You may want to check out my winter alphabet handwriting sheets to help your child learn to write letters with the correct formations.
+You may want to check out my winter alphabet handwriting sheets to help your child learn to write letters with the correct letter formations.

 Counting Snowman Game